Evenflo Booster Settlement Payments Sent — 90% Rejected

 • Prepaid Virtual Mastercard

-In addition to your cash payment, you will also receive a $25 Evenflo product credit for each seat you claimed (up to 2 credits).
-These credits are redeemable at Evenflo.com, are valid for one year from the date of the final judgment, and can only be used one per transaction.
+In addition to the cash payment, each approved claimant also received a $25 Evenflo product credit for each approved seat (up to two credits).
+These credits are redeemable at Evenflo.com, are transferable, cannot be combined with other promotions or stacked together in one transaction, and ordinarily expire one year from the date of the final judgment.
+Paper checks expire 180 days after issuance.

 The class action alleged that Evenflo misled parents by advertising its “Big Kid” booster seats as “side impact tested” and safe for children weighing as little as 30 pounds.
 Plaintiffs argued the company’s internal testing did not actually demonstrate that the seats provided meaningful side-impact protection, and that the marketing gave parents a false sense of safety.